samuelxyz/layouts/README.md

 - Redirect levels comparable to Colemak.
 - Low alternation.
 - The left ring and pinky may be a problem point (imagine typing `useful`).

+If you really want a non-angle-modded version, try cycling `z` to the bottom left and moving `q` to where `z` currently is.

 ## genkey stats